CreepyD246/simple-face-detection/README.md

 You'll need the ```haarcascade_frontalface_default.xml``` file, available in this repository.

+You'll also need to specify the path to this file inside the code.

-If you don't have OpenCV then you'll need to install that for Python as well ```pip install opencv-python```
+If you don't have OpenCV then you'll need to install that for Python as well ```pip install opencv-python```.

 ## Tutorial